JPEG | Juxtaposition

 - An acronym for “Joint Photographic Experts Group” is a commonly used standard method of compressing photographic images on the Web.
-JPEG graphics are capable of reproducing a full range of color while still remaining small enough for Web use.
+JPEG graphics are capable of reproducing a full range of colors while still remaining small enough for Web use.

 - Japanese Prints